vgrajanda/CTFs/OTW/Bandit/Bandit12/README.md

 # Solution guide

-For Bandit11 you need to decipher the text on the file with the ROT13 method and the command to do this is:
+The way to get into Bandit12 is decipher the text encoded on ROT13 algorithm and the command that i use to solve this is:

 > cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'

+it can be useful create an alias to decipher this kind of algorithms like:

+> alias rot13='tr "A-Za-z" "N-ZA-Mn-za-m"'